TEEN PREGNANCY PREVENTION MONTH

-The Florida Department of Health in Orange County recognizes May as Teen Pregnancy Prevention Month, a time to increase public awareness of the need to address the effects of unintended teen pregnancy and continue working to help reduce the rate of teen pregnancy in Orange County.
+The month of May is recognized as Teen Pregnancy Prevention Month.
+The Florida Department of Health in Orange County wants to make the public aware of the impacts of unintended teen pregnancy, and the need to reduce the rate of teen pregnancy in Orange County.